Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`, optional
-  >the namespace to be cleared
+  >The namespace to be cleared.

 Example: